 However, be aware that some people who use condoms with numbing gel report too much of a general numbing sensation.
 Also, these condoms need to be applied very carefully to ensure the numbing agent doesn’t affect your partner.

-Instead of depending on a numbing condom that affects the entire penis, you can opt to pinpoint the most sensitive areas with a spray like Promescent.
+Instead of depending on a numbing condom that affects the entire penis, you can opt to pinpoint the most sensitive areas with Promescent delay spray.

 The advantage of this over other methods is that delay sprays are easy to apply when and where you want, and you can decide how much to use.
 It is a very personalized treatment that has been clinically shown to work on-demand and when you need it most.